stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 regular class meetings, assigned X hours, and TA meetings*.
 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
-If you have an event that conflicts with participation in the course, please meet with me beforehand to discuss appropriate accommodations.
+If you have an event that conflicts with participation in the course, please contact me beforehand to discuss appropriate accommodations.

 ## Papers